Edited for clarity

 The story is simplified to its bare, jagged essentials, allowing depth and filmmaking craft to take over for breadth.
 Essentially, we have LB Jeffries (Jimmy Stewart), a photographer here rendered bed-ridden by an accident which forces him into a cast.
 Bored out of his mind, he takes to observing his neighbors across the street through their apartment windows from his own window, aided by his trusty camera.
 Soon enough, he witnesses what he grows to think may be a murder of a wife by her husband, known to Jeffries as Mr. Thorwald (Raymond Burr).
 Jeffries has no evidence, but we soon find out a pesky thing like truth isn’t enough to get in the way of a man with a camera and his ego.

 Rear Window is first and foremost a thriller, and a master-class of the genre.
 The film is taut and filled to the brim with suspense, paced with fire and brimstone and unsparingly committed to tension through ambiguity.
 The director does not tip his hand as to the truth of the murder until the very end; we are given only what Jeffries knows and what drives him.
-As such, we become Jeffries, filmically rendered when Hitch literally gives us Jeffries’ view of his neighbors by depicting them from first person through Jeffries’ camera.
+As such, we become Jeffries, filmically rendered when Hitch literally gives us Jeffries’ view of his neighbors by depicting them from first-person through Jeffries’ camera.
 He is an every-man, and key to our suspense is our link to and understanding of his actions.

 Later on in the film he coerces and takes advantage of others around him.
 He puts his girlfriend Lisa Freemont (Grace Kelly) and his nurse Stella (Thelma Ritter) at great risk.
 We assume it is because he desires justice, but we’re also concerned, as is Hitchcock, that it is more out of his own desire to watch, to make up a story out of his neighbors’ habits and to act on it to legitimize himself.
 At various points, he refuses to act in the best interest of the only people who care about him not out of a sense of justice at discovering an assumed killer, but because he likes to watch and, by definition, not to act.
 As he continues to observe them even in danger, failing to act to help them, we begin to wonder whether he enjoys putting them in danger as part of his own theater, as part of his construction of the world around him and his desire to observe, or create if he can’t observe, the exciting in the mundane.
-Throughout the film, his propensity for watching not only threatens the lives of others, but it threatens to sap him of any agency outside of his own passive construction of the outside world through his own mind and his own subjective camera lens.

 It’s important that the nature of a crime is an assumed wife-murder, in this regard, because it is Jeffries who actually puts not one but two women he holds dear in danger throughout the film – the connection is too clear to have been unintentional, especially considering Hitch’s own propensity for blondes in distress.
 Even though he does display concern for them when out observing Thorwald’s apartment, he pauses and waits before he calls them back and warns them, more concerned about his desire to watch than their lives; he is passive, but he’s bet on his passivity to assert agency onto others anyway.
 According to the film, Hitch, as with Jeffries, can only control others to change the world – he can’t act on his own, and may be a passive male figure outside of his camera lens.
 It is this that scares every bone in his body and forces him, above all, to come to terms with it filmically, to produce movies like his life depended on it.
-But it’s a vicious cycle: if film soothes the fear of truly interacting with the real world, then it also pushes one further down the rabbit hole of distance and selfish observation.
+But it’s a vicious cycle: if film soothes the fear of truly interacting with the real world, then it also pushes one further down the rabbit hole of selfish observation.
 Judging by Rear Window’s existential dread, Hitch is far down this rabbit hole, and he knows it too.

 Just consider the film’s very introductory crawl, where the prowling camera practically fondles Jeffries’ image-captured bundle of personal adventures and conquests throughout the world, the final image tellingly of Lisa.
 It’s also a negative image, a camera negative, enervated of color and personality and trapped in the frame as a totem to Jeffries’ conquests, destroying her color and identity outside of her relationship to him and subjugation under him.
 When she almost immediately shows up in the flesh, she violates his sanctuary of male gazing and invades his world, putting him at war with his own fragility and the woman free to transgress the boundaries of apartment/theater and outside world/stage while he remains ensnared in his cinema-watching shrine.
 Rear Window suggests that Jeffries’ physical immobility is a foundationally identity-shattering dilemma for his male ego, a state of mental catastrophe he can only remonstrate via reanimating his personal agency through sight.
 He feels he must, at any cost, clarify that he – and only he – truly sees the murder, sees the truth, masters the world’s mysteries through sight – and his camera – when he no longer can through movement.